Skip to content

 <script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>

-If you prefer to load the script globally (for example, on a Contact page template), add to functions.php:
+If you prefer to load the script globally, for example on a Contact page template, add to functions.php:

-function localbot_widget_script() {
+function localbot_form_script() {

 if ( is_page( 'contact' ) ) {